Hypercubed/f-flat_node/docs/dictionary-locals.md

 # Dictionary / Locals

-Unlike many other languages, f♭ does not have a concept of variables nor lambdas.
+Unlike many other languages, f♭ does not have a concept of variables or lambdas.
 Like most stack based languages the primary location for value storage is the stack.  f♭ has a write once dictionary for storage of word definitions.
-Values within a dictionary cannot be overwitten or deleted.
-However, using child stacks (discussed later) dictionary words can be shadowd. (similar to JS scoping rules).
+Values within a dictionary cannot be overwritten or deleted.
+However, using child stacks (discussed later) dictionary words can be shadowed. (similar to JS scoping rules).

 Values can be stored and recalled from the stack using the `sto` and `rcl` verbs.